Important Questions and Answers Regarding Tick Testing

 you to receive the results of your test.
 However, samples arriving on Friday afternoon will not be started until the following Monday, due to the time requirements of the DNA extraction procedures.
 We currently do not have personnel in the laboratory on weekends.

 - In most cases, yes.
-Our DNA test is robust and will work just fine for most foreign substances.
+Our PCR test is robust and will work just fine for most foreign substances.
 However, bleach, acetone, and other harsh chemicals may limit our ability to complete a test.
-Please let us know in a note included with the specimen which chemcial(s) were used on the tick so we know the best steps to proceed.
+Please let us know in a note included with the specimen which chemcial(s) were used on the tick so we know the best steps to proceed with the testing.

-- Our DNA testing procedures will work on a tick whether it is alive or not.
+- Our PCR testing procedures will work on a tick whether it is alive or not.

 - In most cases, yes, we can still test tick parts.
 However, most disease-causing organisms reside in the salivary glands or gut of the tick.
 Providing a sample that is only a few legs will probably not give a representative result of what was inside the tick.